 The National Motor Vehicle Title Information System (NMVTIS) is a U.S. Department of Justice program that came about as a result of government efforts to protect states and consumers from vehicle-related fraud.
 The federal database contains state title data and records from business who handle salvage and total loss vehicles.

-NMVTIS vehicle history reports provide consumers with valuable information about a vehicle's condition and history.
+NMVTIS title check reports provide consumers with valuable information about a vehicle's condition and history.
 Prior to purchasing a vehicle, NMVTIS allows consumers to search for information on key indicators of a vehicle's value and safety.
+Auto Data Direct is an Approved NMVTIS Data Provider.

 Reports include information from participating states on a vehicle's current and previous states of title, the date titles were issued and odometer readings recorded at the time the titles were issued.